meteor/guide/content/using-packages.md

 <h4 id="npm-styles">Importing styles from npm</h4>

 Using any of Meteor's [supported CSS pre-processors](build-tool.htm#css) you can import other style files from both relative and absolute paths from an npm package.
-You can also import CSS direclty from a JavaScript file to control load order if you have the `ecmascript` package installed.

 Importing styles from an npm package with an absolute path using the `{}` syntax: